jasonrichardsmith/docker/docs/sources/reference/commandline/cli.md

 To set the DNS search domain for all Docker containers, use `docker -d --dns-search example.com`.

+The dns command actually manipulates virtual files mounted on the docker instance in conjunction with hosts and hostname file.
+Given no options Docker will copy the resolve.conf from the host to the container, and watch the host's resolv.conf for changes which will apply to the container.

+You can read more on dns configuration [here](http://docs.docker.com/articles/networking/#configuring-dns).

 ### Insecure registries

 Docker considers a private registry either secure or insecure.